jhonboy121/netaccess/README.md

 ```

 ### Prebuilt binaries
-* Release page of this repo will have latest binaries for all platforms whenever there are major changes.
-You may download the one for your system and use it.
+* [Release page](https://github.com/jhonboy121/netaccess/releases) of this repo will have latest binaries for all supported platforms whenever there are major changes.
-* Download the zip file and extract the contained binary.
+* Download the zip file for your system and extract the contained binary.
 Copy the path of the directory to which it is extracted and add it to the `PATH` environment variable.
-* For mac users, aarch64 corresponds to the M1/M2 chips and x86_64 is for the Intel variant, and neither of them will work on the other variant so choose accordingly.
+* For mac users, `aarch64` corresponds to the M1/M2 chips and `x86_64` is for the Intel variant, and neither of them will work on the other variant so choose accordingly.

 ## Usage
 To print a list of available commands, provide the --help argument.
 For example: